Best Christmas afternoon teas in Asia

 The Salisbury Road hotel will again present Teas of Hope, its traditional charity Christmas afternoon tea.
 For each tea set sold, US$5 will be donated to local charities Make-A-Wish Hong Kong and Room to Read.
 Finger sandwiches, traditional scones and cups of tea will be complemented with seasonal treats.
 On December 11, Santa will be appearing in the Lobby Lounge, and from December 24-31, tea guests will be able to enjoy live big band performances from Rhythm & Harmony.

 Cost: HK$398 per person and includes a festive pin and charitable donation.

 InterContinental, Hong Kong

 The Lobby Lounge of the luxe, Salisbury Road hotel will be serving up a splendid Christmas tea in the festive lead-up.
 Feast your eyes on spectacular city views, enjoy live carol singing and tuck into a festive tea tray created by executive pastry chef, Christian Gonthier.
-Highlights include festive pistachio macarons decorated with snowflakes, white chocolate and Macadamia brownies dressed up as Christmas trees, poached lobster and star-shaped savoury sandwiches.
+Highlights include festive pistachio macarons decorated with snowflakes, white chocolate and Macadamia brownies dressed up

 When: 2.30-6pm on weekdays, 1.30-6pm on weekends and public holidays, 1.30-4.30pm on December 24 and 31; December 1, 2019 to January 1, 2020.